-– tea of your choice (green tea, matcha, earl grey, jasmine, oolong, etc)
+- 1 bag Any tea of your choice (green tea, matcha, earl grey, jasmine, oolong, etc)

 - Brew your tea of choice with 400ml of hot water.

-- Let it chill and keep it refrigerator.
+- Let it chill and keep it refrigerated.

-- Add the Cream Cheese, Cream Cheese powder and milk into the bowl and beat.
+- Add cream cheese. cream cheese powder and milk into a bowl and whisk.

-- Then add UHT Whip Cream, sugar and salt and beat on low speed.
+- Add UHT Whip Cream, sugar, and salt and beat on low speed.

-- Beat until all the sugar and salt have dissolved.
+- Whisk until all the sugar and salt have dissolved.